jazzband/pip-tools/README.rst

     django==2.1.12
     pytz==2019.2              # via django

-Now compile the dev requirements, the ``requirements.txt`` file is used as
+Now compile the dev requirements and the ``requirements.txt`` file is used as
 constraint:

 .. code-block:: bash